nex3/nex3.github.io/drafts/a-sociable-web.md

 to the power of human flourishing.

 I think we can create a sociable web.
 In fact, I think we will—but whether that starts now or takes years depends on us.
-What it will look like, I'm not sure—that's why here I've chosen to focus on the social goals first and make the technology secondary.
+What it will look like, I'm not sure.
+That's why here I've chosen to focus on the social goals first and make the technology secondary.
 But I *do* believe that enough technology exists now to at least take a stab at it, and I want you to join me in that.